dgoodine/Slogger/README.md

 ### *** Important Implementation Note ***

 *Slogger* uses a private, serial dispatch queue for most of its work, including calls to the generator, decorator, and all logging destinations.
 The only code executed synchronously by the logging functions is the threshold evaluation (and only if `destinations.count > 0`) and, if that passes, evaulation of the closure to produce the message from the logging site.
-All other work is performed on a separate thread serially.

 Thus, all *Slogger* types are inherently thread-safe.
-If you decide to implement your own, you can do so without concern about concurrency issues.
+If you decide to implement your own, you can do so without concern for concurrency issues.
 However, if you create a custom implementation of any type that requires code be executed on the main thread, you **MUST** wrap that code inside a `dispatch_async` call to the main queue.

 ### Destinations
-The *Destination* protocol allows you to write your own log destinations and add them to the logger.
-The following destinations are provided:
+The *Destination* class allows you to write your own log destination subclasses and add them to the logger.
+The following destinations are provided in the implementation:

-Destination | Status
+Class | Status
 --- | ---
+ConsoleDestination | ✔️
+MemoryDestination | ✔️
+TextFileDestination | ✔️ (mimics ConsoleDestination behavior w/o decoration)
+JSONFileDestination | ✔️
+XMLFileDestination | ✔️
-Console | Supported
+TabFileDestination | ✔️
-Memory | Supported
+CSVFileDestination | ✔️
-File | Coming Soon™
-Network | Planned but no ETA
+NetworkDestination | Planned but no ETA

 ### Generators
-These are closures that output a log entry based on information from the logging site.
+These are classes that output a log entry based on information from the logging site.
 They are configurable per logging destination.
 You can use the provided generators or implement your own.

 The default uses the typical pattern: